tiny-dancer/notes/aws-certified-big-data-specialty/kinesis-streams.md.md

 ### Amazon SQS

-Need to understand where you would SQS and where you wo
+Need to understand where you would SQS and where you would use Kinesis Streams.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwNTMwNDMwNCwxNjU5ODYyNzY4LDEwMz
+eyJoaXN0b3J5IjpbMTAyODgxMDg2NSwxNjU5ODYyNzY4LDEwMz
 E1MTYxNiwyMTUzMzczOSwxODYyNjQ4ODc3XX0=
 -->